-A cash-out refinance is an excellent way to pay for home improvements.
-Other uses may put your home at risk.
+A cash-out refinance basics is an excellent way to pay for home improvements.
+But other uses may put your home at risk.

 A cash-out refinance offers you the option of being able to both refinance your mortgage and borrow money at the same time.
-You receive a check at closing when you refinance your mortgage.
-The balance owed on your new mortgage will be higher than your old one by the amount of that check, plus any closing costs rolled into the loan.
-It’s sort of like “backing up” your mortgage by taking out some of the money you’ve paid into it and increasing the mortgage principal owed as a result.
+Hence, you receive a check at closing when you refinance your mortgage.
+Therefore, the balance owed on your new mortgage will be higher than your old one by the amount of that check.
+It is also plus any closing costs rolled into the loan.
+So, it’s sort of like “backing up” your mortgage by taking out some of the money you’ve paid into it.
+Thus, it is increasing the mortgage principal owed as a result.

-The balance or difference created goes to you in cash, and you can spend it on home improvements, debt consolidation, or other financial needs.
-However, remember, you must have equity built up in your house to use a cash-out refinance.
+The balance or difference created goes to you in cash.
+Then you can spend it on home improvements, debt consolidation, or other financial needs.
+However, remember, you must have equity built up in your house to use a cash-out refinance basics.

 Cash-out refinance and home equity?